biography

 Orchestra conducted by Riccardo Chailly for Decca, and has made several

-Brautigam’s recordings have earned a number of awards including two Edison
+Brautigam’s recordings have earned a number of awards including three Edisons,

 piano recording (2004) and in 2010 he won the prestigious MIDEM Classical